vectordotdev/vector/rfcs/2021-07-23-8447-extract-helm-charts.md

 ```

 Users that have installed charts through cloning our repository and installing via their filesystem would need to clone and track
-the new repository, but this method is not advised, documented, or advised.
+the new repository, but this method is not documented, or advised.

 We can maintain backward compatibility for users referencing our raw or kustomize resources.